swxben/swxben.Windows.Forms/README.md

 #### GenericListSearchMultiSelectDialog

-Subclass of `GenericListSearchDialog` which enabled multiple selections and adds a `IEnumerable<T> SelectedItems` accessor.
+Subclass of `GenericListSearchDialog` which enables multiple selections and adds a `IEnumerable<T> SelectedItems` accessor.
+Note that the `SelectedItem` setter throws a `NotImplementedException`.

 #### GenericDetailedListSearchDialog